 | Value Scorers | Slot receiver with rising red-zone targets, mispriced by the market | +180 to +300 | Lower hit rate, bigger payout; where the profit is |

-The anchors keep you in the game week to week; the value scorers are where you actually beat the market, because those are the players whose real red-zone role outruns their price.
+The value-scorer row is the one that actually beats the market.
+Those are the players whose real red-zone role outruns their price, the mispriced slot receiver or the vulture back nobody is talking about, and they are only bettable because the casual money is busy hammering the famous name in the other row.
+The steady scorers keep you in the game week to week; the value scorers are the season's edge.
 Size each bet to its edge rather than flat-staking everything, keep the higher-variance longshots smaller, and judge the whole card over a full season, not one Sunday.
 A +EV touchdown play will miss plenty of individual weeks; the edge shows up in the sample, not the single result.

 What does anytime touchdown scorer mean?
-It is a bet that a specific player scores a touchdown at any point in the game.
-Rushing and receiving scores count, and at most books a return or defensive touchdown by that player does too, though rules vary by book, so check the terms.
+An anytime touchdown scorer bet cashes if a specific player scores a touchdown at any point in the game.
+Rushing and receiving scores count, and at most books a return or defensive touchdown by that player does too, though rules vary, so check the terms.
 If a quarterback throws a touchdown pass, the receiver gets credited, not the passer.

 Is betting anytime touchdown scorers profitable?
 It can be, but only if you bet players whose true scoring probability is higher than the price implies and you take the best available number.
 Betting stars at short prices because they are stars is how most bettors lose on this market over time.

 Why is red-zone usage so important for touchdown props?
 Touchdowns are scored from close range, so goal-line carries and red-zone targets predict scoring far better than season yardage or reputation.
-A player without a red-zone role is priced on name value, which does not correlate strongly with actually scoring.
+A player without a red-zone role is priced on name value, which does not correlate strongly with actually finding the end zone.

 How do I find the best odds on a touchdown scorer?
 Compare every sportsbook, because anytime TD prices vary widely from book to book.
 OddsShopper's odds screen shows every book's price in one place and marks the best number, so you never take the worse line on a bet you were making anyway.

 New to OddsShopper?
-It scans 100+ sportsbooks, shows the de-vigged fair odds on every anytime TD scorer, and flags the ones priced in your favor, doing the price-vs-fair work above for the whole board automatically.
-You can try it free for 7 days, and code SHOP30 takes 30% off OS Pro or OS Core if you subscribe: Start your free trial.
+It scans every major sportsbook, shows the de-vigged fair odds on every anytime TD scorer, and flags the ones priced in your favor, running the price-vs-fair work above for the whole board automatically.
+Try OS Pro free for 7 days, and code TDPROPS20 takes 20% off if you subscribe.

 Must be 21+ and physically present in a state where sports betting is legal.
 Please bet responsibly; if you or someone you know has a gambling problem, call 1-800-GAMBLER.